GoogleCloudPlatform/gcsfuse/docs/dev_guide.md

        export TEST_BUCKET_NAME=<Enter your bucket name here.>
        GODEBUG=asyncpreemptoff=1 CGO_ENABLED=0 go test ./tools/integration_tests/$TEST_PACKAGE_NAME/... -p 1 -short --integrationTest -v --testbucket=$TEST_BUCKET_NAME --timeout=60m -run $TEST_NAME
        ```
-4. **Run all tests as pre-submit:** You can run existing GCSFuse end-to-end
+4. **Run all tests as pre-submit:** Existing GCSFuse end-to-end tests can be run
-   tests as a pre-submit by adding `execute-integration-tests` label to the pull
+   as a pre-submit check by adding the `execute-integration-tests` label to your
-   request.
+   pull request.
+Ask one of your assigned code reviewers to apply
+   the `execute-integration-tests` label to your pull request to trigger the
+   tests.

 5. **Discuss test scenarios:** If you are unsure about how to test a specific
    feature or have questions about scenarios to test, please feel free to open a
    [discussion thread](https://github.com/GoogleCloudPlatform/gcsfuse/discussions)